coreinfrastructure/best-practices-badge/doc/security.md

 The key developers use development environments specifically configured to be secure.

+Anyone who has direct commit rights to the repository *must not* allow other untrusted local users on the same (virtual) machine.
+This counters local vulnerabilities.
+E.g., the Rubocop vulnerability
+CVE-2017-8418 is /tmp file vulnerability, in which "Malicious local users could exploit this to tamper with cache files belonging to other users."
+Since we do not allow other untrusted local users on the (virtual) machine that has commit rights, a vulnerability cannot be easily exploited this way.
+If someone without commit rights submits a proposal, we can separately review that change.

 As noted earlier, we are cautious about the components we use.
 The source code is managed on GitHub;
 [GitHub takes steps to keep itself secure](https://help.github.com/articles/github-security/).